- 2 cups all-purpose flour

-- Preheat oven to 400°.
-In a large bowl, combine flour, brown sugar, baking powder and salt.
-In another bowl, combine milk, butter, syrup, sour cream, egg and vanilla.
-Stir into dry ingredients just until moistened.
+- In a large bowl, combine the flour, brown sugar, baking powder and salt.
+In another bowl, combine the milk, butter, syrup, sour cream, egg and vanilla.
+Stir into the dry ingredients just until moistened.

 "I was very excited about these but when I started to mix the dry and wet together it looked very firm...
 (I am starting to think I may have forgot to add the milk?)
 I also had to use yogurt as I had no sour cream.. they turned out ok but not big at all and kind of uncooked in the middle?
 They are still good and my kids are not picky at all so will still eat them!
 I will try them again with sour cream and make sure I add the milk...)"